 Monument erected August 9, 1953 by

 Erected 1953 by Native Sons of the Golden West and National Daughters of the Golden West.

 Credits.
 This page was last revised on August 9, 2016.
-This page originally submitted on July 4, 2010, by Karen Key of Sacramento, California.
-This page has been viewed 722 times since then and 38 times this year.
+It was originally submitted on July 4, 2010, by Karen Key of Sacramento, California.
+This page has been viewed 760 times since then and 11 times this year.
 Photos: 1, 2. submitted on July 4, 2010, by Karen Key of Sacramento, California.
 3. submitted on August 9, 2016, by Cosmos Mariner of Cape Canaveral, Florida.